Cross-Chain Architecture

 - Performing a contract call

-This ensures external actions are securely mirrored within the VSC ecosystem.
+This ensures external actions are securely mirrored within the Magi ecosystem.

 Vault Structure

-Section titled “Vault Structure”Each supported external chain is assigned a dedicated vault on VSC.
+Section titled “Vault Structure”Each supported external chain is assigned a dedicated vault on Magi.
 Vaults are smart contracts that:

 - Function similarly to smart wallets